Instanton construction of the mapping cone Thom-Smale complex

+to give a purely analytic instanton construction of the mapping cone Thom-Smale complex.
+However, the wedge $\omega\wedge$ does not preserve the space $F_T^{k}(f,g)$, and therefore (\ref{tempting attempt}) does not define a cochain complex.
+The construction in \cite{tangtsengclausensymplecticwitten} is replacing $\omega$ in (\ref{tempting attempt}) by the ``$\omega\wedge$ type map''

+This construction is hybrid analytic-topological.
+Comparing with the patterns in the previous analytic studies \cite{dai_yan_2021, Helffer01011985, lu2017thom, witten, wittendeformationweipingzhang} on the Thom-Smale complex, and also for further discussions on topics like the mapping cone version of the analytic torsion \cite{Bismut_Zhang_1992_theorem_Cheeger_Muller, Bismut1994}, we are motivated to study this question:

-\begin{question} \normalfont For a Morse-Smale pair on a closed oriented manifold, how do we construct the purely analytic counterpart of its mapping cone Thom-Smale complex, i.e., only using the eigenspaces of a ``Laplacian'' to give the construction? \end{question}
+\begin{question} \normalfont For a Morse-Smale pair on a smooth closed oriented manifold, how do we give a more canonical purely analytic instanton construction of its mapping cone Thom-Smale complex, i.e., only using the eigenspaces of a ``Laplacian'' without the auxiliary map $\Phi_T$? \end{question}

 In this paper, we give an answer to this question.
 We assume: \begin{assumption} \normalfont $M$ is an $m$-dimensional closed oriented manifold, $\omega$ is a closed smooth $\ell$-form on $M$, $f$ is a Morse function on $M$, and $g$ is a Riemannian metric on $M$ such that $(f,g)$ is a Morse-Smale pair. \end{assumption}